SCW-Aberystwyth/HackyHour/index.md

 Hacky Hour is an informal meeting for staff and students who need to use data intensive computing in their research.

 Come along with your questions about how to use computing more effectively in your research or offer to help others with their questions.

-This could include, but isn't limited to:
+Topics for discussion could include, but aren't limited to:

 * Programming
 * High Performance Computing